cyruzin/feelthemovies/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/cyruzin/feelthemovies)](https://goreportcard.com/report/github.com/cyruzin/feelthemovies) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is the new API repository for Feel the Movies.
-Written in Go, totally open source, with test coverage.
+Written in Go, totally open source.

 This is my first Golang project, so probably there's a lot to improve.
 Any kind of help is welcome.
 I did my best researching the best practices, the best folder structuration and all that I could find.
 In the future, I pretend to bump this project to the version 2.0 using advanced concepts, like design patterns.